Skip to main content

 If you maintain a library, you can add agent skills to your repository so that projects using your library can pull them in via agent-skills.json.

-Place skill folders inside a package-skills/ directory at your repo root:
+Place skill folders inside a skills/ directory at your repo root:

 ├── your-library-conventions/